 NDA Panel assessed the safety of the novel ASX-rich ingredient derived from microalgae Haematococcus pluvialis.
 The Panel concludes that an intake of 8 mg ASX per day from food supplements is safe for adults even in combination with the high exposure estimate to ASX from the background diet.

-This study evaluated the effect of ASX on visual function of 49 healthy volunteers, over 40 years of age.
+This study evaluated the effect of natural ASX on visual function of 49 healthy volunteers, over 40 years of age.
 They were divided into 4 groups matched for age and gender.
 Each group was given peroral ASX once a day.
 Results were tested after ingestion of ASX for consecutive 28 days.

 The purpose of the study was to examine the effects of astaxanthin (ASX) on paraoxonase (PON1) activities, oxidative stress status in soccer players and the oxidative stress biomarkers.
 Forty soccer players were randomly assigned in a double-blind fashion to ASX and placebo group.